lollinoTheEmperor/Battleship-project/README.md

   -Ship_impl (only take damage) \
   -ShipManager \
   -SpiralStrategy \
-Each one has also done the respective test. \
+Each one has also done the respective tests. \
-Git was used to comunicate and develop on different branch each work, because of that we had a lot of branch and sometimes we had to merge but this has let us develop faster the game.
-Each one has faced different challenge in doing this project and some that are similar such as how to organise the code before actualy writing it and others.
-We will describe one individual challenge on our part of code for each memeber: \
+Git was used to communicate and develop on different branches.
+Because of this, we had many branches and sometimes needed to merge them, which allowed us to develop the game faster.
+Each one faced different challenges in this project, some of which were similar, such as how to organize the code before actually writing it.
+We will describe one individual challenge for each member: \
 *- Gruber:* \
 *- Larcher:* \
 *- Marcon:* \
-*- Pugnani:* The biggest challenge that I faced was creating the bot, I never did a game and I'm new in developing so I didn't know how a bot could work and the different  type of strategy, to resolve this challenge I first thought of how a bot should attack, so it should choose between all different cell and because of that each  should have a probability that there is a ship there.
-Then I thought how to calculate the probability, if there is a part of a ship hitted then near them the  probability should be higher otherwise you should check where the ship can't be before of his lenght.
-After I have implemented that part doing the test I saw that  it was very linear till the bot didn't find a ship so I implemented two attack strategy if none of the ship are hitted, the first one a check type the second one a spiral attack.
-Because of that now the game is more fluent and the bot seems more and is more random then before.
-With more time it would be interesting to add  more strategy and change how the strategy are changed.
+*- Pugnani:* The biggest challenge I faced was creating the bot.
+I had never made a game before, and I am new to development, so I didn't know how a bot could work and the different types of strategies.
+To resolve this challenge, I first thought about how a bot should attack; it should choose between all different cells, and each should have a probability that there is a ship there.
+Then, I considered how to calculate the probability: if a part of a ship is hit, the probability should be higher near that area; otherwise, you should check where the ship can't be because of its length.
+After implementing that part and testing, I saw that it was very linear until the bot found a ship, so I implemented two attack strategies: if none of the ships are hit, the first one checks the area, and the second one performs a spiral attack.
+Because of this, the game is now more fluid, and the bot seems more random than before.
+With more time, it would be interesting to add more strategies and change how the strategies are switched.